GuillaumeLaine/PX4-user_guide/en/ros2/px4_ros2_msg_translation_node.md

 ### File Structure

-Starting from PX4 v1.16, the PX4-Autopilot `msg/` and `srv/` directories are structured as follows:
+Starting from PX4 v1.16 (main), the PX4-Autopilot `msg/` and `srv/` directories are structured as follows:

 ```
 PX4-Autopilot